QEF/qeschema/README.rst

 =====================================================
-Quantum Espresso tools for XML Schema based Documents
+Quantum Espresso tools for XML Schema based documents
 =====================================================

+.. qeschema-introduction

-Tools for converting XML data produced by the Quantum ESPRESSO suite of codes (ESPRESSO: opEn-Source Package for Research in Electronic Structure, Simulation, and Optimization).
+The `qeschema <https://github.com/QEF/qeschema>`_ package provides tools for converting XML data produced by the Quantum ESPRESSO suite of codes (ESPRESSO: opEn-Source Package for Research in Electronic Structure, Simulation and Optimization).

 Requirements
 ------------